carlosCharz/installtomcataws/README.md

 ```

 ## Check Tomcat Installation
-* fuser: to display the process id(PID) of every process using the specified files or file systems
+* fuser: to display the process id(PID) of every process using the specified files
 * netstat: to list out all the network (socket) connections on a system
 ```
 fuser -v -n tcp 8080